dart-lang/site-www/src/tools/diagnostic-messages.md

 const b = [1, 2];
 {% endprettify %}

-If that's not possible, change the code so that the element is not in a [constant context](#constant-context).:
+If that isn't possible, change the code so that the element isn't in a [constant context](#constant-context).:

 {% prettify dart tag=pre+code %}